northeastern-oasis/Workshop-4-Intro-Frontend-Development/src/Step 2 React State/README.md

 State is where you store property values that belong to a component.
 State is different than just a variable--React keeps track of it behind-the-scenes when you create it for a component.
 You can add as many values to the state as you want, and the state can hold any type of value: numbers, strings, booleans, objects, arrays, even other components!

 When you update the state, **the component automatically re-renders**.
 This is a huge deal, and part of what makes React so useful!
 For example, imagine you have a timer component that keeps track of the time in the state.
-All you have to do is update the state to change the current time at certain intervals, and if your JSX display the time value it will automatially show it.
-Doing this in plain HTML/JavaScript would be a ton more work--you would need to manually check when the value updates, grab the element that needs updating in the HTML file, and change its inner HTML every time.
+All you have to do is update the state to change the current time at certain intervals, and if your JSX displays the time value it will automatially show it.
+Doing this in plain HTML/JavaScript would be a ton more work--you would need to manually check when the value updates, grab the element that needs updating in the HTML file, and change its inner HTML every time. *Tedious*

-**see slides**
+**See slides for more info**

 ## Creating State